Applying for a Microloan for Your Startup

 Microloan Programs Available for Startups

-You won’t find as many lenders offering microloans for startups as you do traditional loan lenders, since it’s a bit of a niche offering.
+You probably won’t find as many lenders offering microloans for startups as you do traditional loan lenders, since microloans are considered a niche offering.
 But they are out there.
-Here are five recommended microloan lenders.
+Here are four popular microloan lenders.

 1. SBA Microlenders

 The Small Business Administration (SBA) Microloan program offers funding to small businesses that may not qualify for other types of SBA loans.
-The proceeds of these loans can be used to pay for a variety of business expenses, including working capital, inventory, furniture, or equipment.
+The funds from these loans can be used to pay for a variety of business expenses, including working capital, inventory, furniture, and equipment.

-You can find a lender that serves your area by searching the directory on the SBA’s website.
+You can find a lender that serves your area by searching the directory on the SBA’s directory of microlenders.

 The lender specializes in providing funding opportunities for startups that may have limited credit, collateral, or experience.
-The only eligibility requirements they list are that you must be at least 21 years old, your business cannot be in the adult entertainment industry, and you cannot have an active bankruptcy.
+The only eligibility requirements it lists are that you must be at least 21 years old, your business must be in an eligible industry, and you must have a positive credit history for the last six months.

 LiftFund also provides educational support for borrowers, including a digital library of resources to help you learn new skills like marketing, finance, and management.

 Kiva is a nonprofit peer-to-peer lender that helps new businesses in underserved communities access crowdfunded loans.
-They offer interest-free microloans of up to $15,000.
+It offers interest-free microloans of up to $15,000.

 The process works differently than other types of small business loans.
 After filling out a brief application form, you’ll then have up to 15 days to invite your friends and family to lend to your business.
 This helps you establish the creditworthiness of your startup.
 Once that happens, Kiva opens the loan for the next 30 days to people who can help crowdfund the desired amount.
 You then have up to 36 months to repay your loan.